 To tell you the truth I’m not one for Easter cards, I’ve never sent one in my life.
 However, I do love the cute images on vintage Easter postcards and they are fun to craft with.

-To download the vintage Easter postcards just click on the highlighted title link and a higher resolution jpg of the Easter postcards will automatically download to your device.
+To download the vintage Easter postcards just click on the highlighted title link and a higher resolution jpg of the Easter postcards will automatically open in a new tab in your browser.
+You can then either print the image or save it to your hard drive.

 The Free Vintage Easter Postcards